1 hr 45 min

 1 hr 45 min, plus resting

 Sure, your grill is a great way to cook a hunk of meat.
 But it can do so much more.
 Grilled pizzas are fun, fast and completely customizable for a crowd.
-This cracker-thin crust is the perfect vehicle for whatever genius combination you come up with.
+This grilled pepperoni pizza with cracker-thin crust is the perfect vehicle for whatever genius combination you come up with.
 Experiment with different salami and cheeses, peppers or herbs.
 Or follow our lead.
 Pizza perfect.
 At least we think so.

 See Cook’s Note on pizza dough.

 Put the flour, salt, sugar, yeast, water and 3 tablespoons of the olive oil in the bowl of a stand mixer fitted with the dough hook attachment.
 Turn on low speed and mix until it forms a ball and picks up all the flour in the bowl, about 2 minutes.
 Turn off the mixer and let the dough rest for 15 minutes.
 Raise the speed of the mixer to medium-low and mix until the dough is smooth, slaps the sides, doesn’t stick to your fingers but is still tacky, and can pass the windowpane test, anywhere from 4 minutes to 12.

 What’s the windowpane test?
 It’s a way to tell if the ingredients have evenly distributed and the gluten has developed properly.
 Tear off a small piece of dough and pull and stretch it, rotating it, to see if you can make a super thin, transparent “window” without it tearing.
 If it does tear, mix it for another minute or two until you get that window when you try again.
 If the dough seems to sticky, sprinkle in a little flour.
 If it seems too dry, add a little water.